-- The long-term care facility must establish a process to ensure everyone arriving at the facility is assessed for symptoms of COVID-19 (cough, shortness of breath, or sore throat, myalgia, chills, or new onset loss of smell or taste and a fever), and exposure to others with suspected or confirmed SARS-CoV-2 infection.
-Options could include (but are not limited to): individual screening on arrival at the facility; or implementing an electronic monitoring system in which, prior to arrival at the facility, people report absence of fever and symptoms of COVID-19, absence of a diagnosis of SARS-CoV-2 infection in the prior 10 days and confirm they have not been exposed to others with SARS-CoV-2 infection during the 5 days prior to a visit2. - Any visitor who has a positive screen with symptoms of COVID-19 infection in the prior 10 days or who has been exposed in the prior 5 days (regardless of the visitor's vaccination status) will not be permitted to visit with a resident. - O Any visitor who had an exposure to SARS-CoV-2 in the prior 10 days must have quarantined for at least 5 days prior to visiting the facility or have received their booster vaccine or been fully vaccinated within the past five months with Pfizer or Moderna vaccine or two months with Janssen vaccine, be able to wear a facemask at all times, and is strongly encouraged to have received a negative COVID-19 test prior to entering the facility. - Consistent with CMS guidance, visitors, regardless of vaccination status, must wear masks and physically distance themselves from other residents and staff when in a communal area in the facility.
+- Long-term care facilities should screen all individuals entering the facility for symptoms but may utilize posted signage as a means to do so.
+Facilities should encourage all individuals entering the facility to self-assess for symptoms of COVID-19 (e.g., cough, shortness of breath, or sore throat, myalgia, chills, or new onset loss of smell or taste and a fever).
+Self-screening should also include absence of a diagnosis of SARS-CoV-2 infection in the prior 10 days.
+Long-term care facilities should post signage at facility entrance(s) explaining self-screening to visitors. - Any visitor who has a positive self-screen with symptoms of COVID-19 infection or a diagnosis of SARS-CoV2 infection in the prior 10 days (regardless of the visitor's vaccination status) will not be permitted to visit with a resident. - Visitors, regardless of vaccination status, must wear masks and physically distance themselves from other residents and staff when in a communal area in the facility.
 While visitors should wear masks when visiting residents in a private setting, such as a resident's room when the roommate isn't present, they may choose not to.
 Also, while not recommended, if a resident (or responsible party) is aware of the risks of close contact and/or not wearing a mask during a visit, and they choose to not wear a mask and choose to engage in close contact, the facility cannot deny the resident their right to choose, as long as the residents' choice does not put other residents at risk.
 Regardless, masks must be worn by visitors in a communal area.